notus-sh/cocooned/README.md

 Cocooned makes it easier to handle nested forms in a Rails project.

-Cocooned is form builder-agnostic: it works with standard Rails (>= 5.0, < 7.0), [Formtastic](https://github.com/justinfrench/formtastic) or [SimpleForm](https://github.com/plataformatec/simple_form).
+Cocooned is form builder-agnostic: it works with standard Rails (>= 5.0, < 7.0) form helpers, [Formtastic](https://github.com/justinfrench/formtastic) or [SimpleForm](https://github.com/plataformatec/simple_form).

+**Cocooned does not depend on jQuery** but can be integrated to use it.
+Your project, your choice.

 ## Some Background

 Cocooned is a fork of [Cocoon](https://github.com/nathanvda/cocoon) by [Nathan Van der Auwera](https://github.com/nathanvda).
 He and all Cocoon contributors did a great job to maintain it for years.
 Many thanks to them!

-But last time I checked, the project seemed to not have been actively maintained for a long time and many pull requests, even simple ones, were on hold.
-As I needed a more than what Cocoon provided at this time, I had the choice to either maintain an extension or to fork it and integrate everything that was waiting and more.
+However, the project seems to have only received minimal fixes since 2018 and many pull requests, even simple ones, have been on hold for a long time.
+In 2019, as I needed a more than what Cocoon provided at this time, I had the choice to either maintain an extension or to fork it and integrate everything that was waiting and more.

-Cocooned is almost a complete rewrite of Cocoon, with more functionnalities and (I hope) a more fluent API.
+Cocooned is almost a complete rewrite of Cocoon, with more functionnalities, a more fluent API (I hope) and integration with modern toolchains (including webpacker).

 **For now, Cocooned is completely compatible with Cocoon and can be used as a drop-in replacement** as long as we talk about Ruby code.
 Just change the name of the gem in your Gemfile and you're done.
 It will work the same (but will add a bunch of deprecation warning to your logs).

-**This compatibility layer with the original Cocoon API will be dropped in Cocooned 2.0.**
+**This compatibility layer with the original Cocoon API will be dropped in Cocooned 3.0.**

 On the JavaScript side, Cocoon 1.2.13 introduced the original browser event as a third parameter to all event handlers.
 Meanwhile, Cocooned already started to use this positional parameter to pass the Cocooned object instance (since 1.3.0).
 To get access to the original event, [you'll have to change your handlers and use `event.originalEvent`](#javascript-callbacks).

-## Prerequisites

-Cocooned depends on jQuery, Ruby (>= 2.5) and Rails (>= 5.0, < 7.0).

 ## Installation